Chow Yun Fat conferred doctoral degree, recalls his acting career

 He moved to Hollywood in the 1990s after his contract with the TV and movie company ended and filmed movies such as The Replacement Killers (1998) and Anna And The King (1999).

-He worked with director Lee Ang in the Oscar-winning Crouching Tiger, Hidden Dragon (2000), with his acting career flourishing since.
+He also worked with director Lee Ang in the Oscar-winning Crouching Tiger, Hidden Dragon (2000).

-At the ceremony held on Saturday, Professor Alexander Wai, the president and vice-chancellor of HKBU, commended Chow for being an icon and a popular figure overseas who has demonstrated the unyielding and fighting spirit of Hong Kong and shaped the golden era of the Hong Kong film industry.
+At last Saturday's ceremony, Professor Alexander Wai, president and vice-chancellor of HKBU, commended Chow for being an icon and a popular figure overseas who has demonstrated the unyielding and fighting spirit of Hong Kong and shaped the golden era of the Hong Kong film industry.

 "Most importantly, he remains humble and grateful for what he has, and his perseverance and humility make him an excellent role model for the younger generation," said Prof Wai.